 meet with some of the experts who speak in the lecture, and discuss ideas raised in class by Professor Coplin.

-The Capstone Project is your opportunity to complete a major research thesis or creative project in Policy Studies on a topic important to you.
-The project typically takes four semesters to complete.
+The honors thesis is your opportunity to complete a major research, community-based or creative project in Policy Studies on a topic important to you.
+The thesis typically requires four semesters to complete.

 You have the resources of a major research university at your disposal, and you are mentored by a faculty member you have asked to supervise you.
-Honors capstone projects can be completed two ways: working with Professor Zwick as an advisor, or working with another professor.
-Regardless of the school or department the faculty member belongs to at Syracuse University, your capstone will count as your Policy Studies Honors
+Honors thesis can be completed two ways: working with Professor Zwick as an advisor, or working with another professor.
+Regardless of the school or department the faculty member belongs to at Syracuse University, your thesis will count as your Policy Studies Honors

 Contact Professor Zwick at email@example.com for